zouzhekang/YJYpaper/README.md

 1. Page number errors:
 >![page](./pic/pg.jpeg)

-The page number formats at the bottom of the paper's cover, statement, abstract, and table of contents all have issues.
+The page number formats at the bottom of the thesis's cover, statement, abstract, and table of contents all have issues.

 Also, does the cover need page numbers?

 2. Indentation issues:

-Each paragraph in the English abstract of the paper is not indented at the beginning.
+Each paragraph in the English abstract of the thesis is not indented at the beginning.

 3. Format error (second to third lines of second paragraph on page 1):